 Youth Homelessness Prevention Toolkit

 The Youth Homelessness Prevention Toolkit helps Community Entities take action on youth homelessness.
-It includes practical resources to guide funding decisions, engage Community Advisory Boards, and shift intervention services for youth upstream.
+It includes practical resources to guide funding decisions, engage Community Advisory Boards, and shift services for youth upstream.
 The toolkit supports community entities in delivering lasting, preventive solutions as part of a broader youth homelessness strategy.

 Youth Homelessness in Canada

-Youth homelessness refers to young people between the ages of 13 and 24 who are living independently of their parents or caregivers, and who, importantly, lack many of the social supports deemed necessary for the transition from childhood to adulthood.
+“Youth homelessness” refers to the situation of young people between the ages of 13 and 24, living independently of parents or caregivers, who do not have the means or ability to acquire safe or stable accommodation.
+These youth lack sufficient income or adequate access to support networks necessary for a successful transition from childhood to adulthood.

 Source: HomelessHub.ca/YouthWithoutHome